 - There are some website tools like https://www.whatsmydns.net/, https://dnschecker.org/.

-- Open the tool website, input domain name and select NS ( Authoritative nameserver ( domain name )) from the drop down list, then click Search button to return the result list below the button.
+- Open the above tool website, input your domain name, and select NS ( Authoritative nameserver ( domain name )) from the drop-down list after the domain name input textbox, then click the Search button to return the result list below the button.

-- One list item is separated to three columns.
+- One result row is separated into three columns.
 The first column is the ISP name and located country and city.
 The second column is the domain DNS name server that is stored in the ISP DNS cache server.
-The third column is either a Check Mark ( it means the name server record do spread to all the local dns servers in the country area ) or a Cross Mark ( it means that name server is not propagated yet to that location and it is under propagation time.
+The third column is either a Check Mark ( it means the name server record does spread to all the local DNS servers in the country area ) or a Cross Mark ( it means that the name server is not propagated yet to that location and it is under propagation time.
 Propagation time can vary depending on the geographical location.
 Normally, the domain DNS takes 0-8 hours and is known to take up to 48 hours maximum to completely propagate.).

-- When all the rows’s second column’s value is the correct name server which you have configured, and all rows’s third column’s value is Check Mark, it means the DNS name server propagation complete successfully.
+- When all the result rows’ second column’s value is the correct name server which you have configured, and all rows’ third column’s value is Check Mark, it means the DNS name server propagation complete successfully.

-- If you want to monitor the domain mapped ip address propagation status in different country area.
-You should select A from the drop down list, then click Search button.
-The list item is similar with NS record query result.
+- If you want to monitor the domain mapped IP address propagation status in different country areas.
+You should select A from the drop-down list, then click the Search button.
+The search result item is similar to the NS record query result.